-The mission of The VEDS Movement is to save lives and improve the quality of life of individuals with Vascular Ehlers-Danlos Syndrome (VEDS).
+The VEDS Movement mission is to save lives and improve the quality of life of individuals with Vascular Ehlers-Danlos Syndrome (VEDS).
 By pursuing the most innovative research, educating the medical community, general public and affected individuals, and providing support to patients, families, and caregivers, we can charge forward and improve the outcomes for those living with VEDS.

 The VEDS Movement is directed by Katie Wright, a leading patient advocate in the VEDS community who lives with VEDS, and Josephine Grima, PhD, the chief scientific officer of The Marfan Foundation.
 The Movement is guided by two teams of volunteer leaders in the VEDS Community, a VEDS Steering Committee and the VEDS Community Group, and has the support of the entire Marfan Foundation staff, and the Professional and Scientific Advisory Boards.

 We hold a number of core beliefs and values that drive everything we do:

 We put families at the heart of what we do.

-Vascular EDS affects not only individuals but also the people who love them.
+Vascular Ehlers-Danlos Syndrome affects not only individuals but also the people who love them.
 We stand with and for the whole community.